zakarumych/gpu-alloc/README.md

 Supported Rust Versions

-gpu-alloc is built against the latest stable release.
 The minimum supported version is 1.40.
 The current version is not guaranteed to build on Rust versions earlier than the minimum supported version.

-`gpu-alloc-erupt` requires version 1.46 or higher due to its dependency on `erupt` crate.
+`gpu-alloc-erupt` crate requires version 1.46 or higher due to dependency on `erupt` crate.

 ## License